etsy/opsweekly/README.md

 	* Search Weekly Updates for full context on changes made previously
 	* Search Meeting Notes for agenda items discussed in previous meetings
 * **Fully timezone aware**: Obviously it's important for users to be editing the alerts they receive in the timezone that they received them in.
 Each user can set their own timezone for the whole Opsweekly UI.
-* **Fill in as you go**: Both the Weekly report and the On-call reports can be updated to multiple times during the week, so the user does not have to edit a hefty report at the end.
+* **Fill in as you go/drafts**: Both the Weekly report and the On-call reports can be updated to multiple times during the week, so the user does not have to edit a hefty report at the end.

 ## Screenshots
 ### Please visit the [screenshot README](screenshots/README.md) for a guided tour of how Opsweekly works and the reports it can generate!